TheXtn/groceries-front/README.md

 ## Overview

-This project is a grocery list application built with Angular using standalone components.
+This project is a grocery list application built with Angular .
 It allows users to drag and drop items from a list into specific categories (Fruits, Vegetables, Meats).
 The design and functionality are based on the provided design and requirements.

 ## Features